 - One issue of Justice Society of America reveals that Wildcat is descended from royalty, which gives him the power to defeat that story's villain in a Prophecy Twist.

 - The Asgardian Royal Family tends to have more of and more than just the ordinary Asgardian Super Strength.
 Thor's weather powers are inherent, for one thing.
 Thor's greater strength however, is because his mother was Gaea, who is somewhat higher on the cosmic scale than the Asgardian royal family, being the Mother goddess.

-- The Superman vs Doomsday comic: Doomsday, an invincible regenerating monstrosity that adapts to anything attacking it to the point of No Sell, experiences his first defeat when the royal family of a planet commit mass suicide to merge into a being of Pure Energy (which Doomsday had not yet encountered, and so was powerless against it).
-Unfortunately, they cast his body into deep space instead of burning it...
+- The Superman vs Doomsday comic: Doomsday, an invincible regenerating monstrosity that adapts to anything attacking it to the point of No-Sell, experiences his first defeat when the royal family of a planet commit mass suicide to merge into a being of Pure Energy (which Doomsday had not yet encountered, and so was powerless against it).
+Unfortunately, they cast his body into deep space instead of burning it., meaning they were on the receiving end of a Curb-Stomp Battle when it returned.
 Said royal family had developed limited Psychic Powers through centuries of inbreeding, but it was only through their sacrifice that these powers could be unleashed.

 - Brought up with Plourr in the X-Wing Series.
 Her line was genetically tampered with, and she is very strong, able to fight a Tunroth to a draw - a Tunroth who jokes that Wookiees let Tunroth win.